NanoBeacon/config-files/README.md

 ### I2C Write

 The I2C write command, as discussed in section 1 of this document, tells the I2C to convert its measurements.
 To issue a write command, the command line needs an address to write to.
-For the SHT40, the available addresses to write to are available on the data sheet.
-For example, to read the temperature for the SHT40, the user would issue a write command to 0xFD.
+For an example sensor, the available addresses to write to are available on the data sheet.
+For example, to read the temperature for the example sensor, the user would issue a write command to 0xFD.

 ![image](https://user-images.githubusercontent.com/114425682/193655026-aa88dd94-bb9c-480f-9fbb-b1b5bf74e590.png)